merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 ![Summit Measurement](https://github.com/merthidayetoglu/Bisection_Bandwidth_Tester/blob/main/results/summit_measurement_bandwidth.png)

 We use the default MPI implementation in the system.
 You can find more details in the dropdown menu on the bottom of the page.
-The table below summarizes the implemented capabilities.
+The table below summarizes the testing capabilities (where available).

 | Porting Options   | Capability | Include |
 | :---:               | ---: | :--- |